Green ecommerce, or eco-friendly ecommerce, refers to the practice of selling products online using methods that limit

-Green ecommerce, or eco-friendly ecommerce, refers to the practice of selling products online using methods that limit

 Every business owner will have to decide what works best for them based on their unique needs.

 Analyzing the strategies that others use and going for “quick wins” like the options below could help.

 1. Use Biodegradable Materials

 Most packaging material (e.g., boxes, bubble-wrap, packing peanuts) is non-biodegradable.
 Instead of breaking down completely overtime, are thrown away and stay in the environment for hundreds of years.

 For instance, it is estimated that Styrofoam takes up to 500 years to decompose.

 2. Use Packaging Made From Recycled Materials

 Using packaging, such as boxes, made from recycled material can also help the environment because new resources aren't used to make the items.

 For example, boxes made from recycled materials are also available on Amazon.

 3. Use Smaller Containers

 If changing the types of materials is not possible, then being diligent about using smaller containers and less material in order to cut down on waste is a solution.

 The goal of running a green ecommerce business is attainable.

-An important starting point is figuring out the small tweaks and changes that can be made today.
+An important starting point is figuring out the small tweaks and changes that you can make today.

 Our writers come from all over the world, but one thing unites them - their passion for sustainability.